Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 The show is using the fear created by partial history.
 Jamie does not need perfect proof to be haunted.
 He needs a name close enough to his own, a battle he knows is coming, and the possibility that the future has already marked him.

 That is also why the Season 8 Faith material has hit so hard.
 Outlander keeps asking the same brutal question in different forms: what happens when history gives you just enough information to hurt you, but not enough to save you?
-For more on that final-season pressure, read our breakdown of why the Faith reveal buries everything else in Episode 7.

-Why Kings Mountain Matters To Jamie Fraser and Outlander
+Why Kings Mountain Matters To Jamie Fraser

 Kings Mountain matters to Jamie because it shows the Revolution moving through the Ridge, through his family, and through the life he has built in America.